IanEAbba/IanETrading/docs/SystemRequest.md

 **Qualitative**
 - Gain end-to-end experience in data, automation, and deployment workflows.
 - Accumulate reusable documentation, pipelines, and automation assets for future service transition.
+- take out human-related feelings / in the trading that lead to unwise dicisions(ex. panic sell)

 ---